Eejain/academic-kickstart/content/slides/Week 06/edutech_w06.md

 ---
 ###  Autonomy
 - In game: usually we choose what game we want to play
-- Ideal learning environment: the learner seeing himself or herself as the primary locus of control'
+- Ideal learning environment: the learner seeing himself or herself as the primary locus of control

 ---
 ###  Autonomy: example